finsberg/ldrb/_sources/demo_biv.md

     h5file.write(sheet_normal, "/sheet_normal")
 ```

-If you run in parallel you should skip the visualisation step and do that in
+If you run in parallel you should skip the visualization step and do that in
 serial in stead.
 In that case you can read the the functions from the xml
 Using the following code